Thomas-Nexus/Poker-Hand/README.md

 The grading class is called and a long ‘if/elif’ chain is triggered to check for a corresponding poker hand.
 Feedback is triggered (i.e. ‘TWO PAIR!’) and points are allocated depending on the strength of the hand.

-The feedback (string) is purposefully formatted to be showcased in a centralised display with the players’ hand.
+The feedback (string) is purposefully formatted to be showcased in a centralised display with the hand.

 ## Status